Preheat oven to 350. Grease a muffin tin (and / or a donut pan).

 ***The cook time can vary greatly according to the size of your muffins!
 When I fill the tins about 3/4 full, they cook in about 20 minutes.
 If I fill the tins to the tops it can take up to 28 minutes.
 Use a toothpick to determine if they’re fully cooked.
-When toothpick inserted into middle of muffin comes out mostly clean, they’re cooked!
+When a toothpick inserted into the middle of a muffin comes out mostly clean, they’re cooked!

 You can easily make this recipe into donuts!
 Spoon about 1/4 cup of batter into a greased donut pan and cook for 9 minutes.

-I usually double this recipe to make 12 large muffins, and sometimes reserve a bit to make a couple donuts.
+I usually double this recipe to make 12 large muffins, and sometimes reserve a bit to make a couple of donuts.
 Using this recipe will yield about 12 small muffins.